-The question arises as to why the quantized space-time continuum has eluded detection, and the author proposes two reasons: (1) the movement of particle matter through space-time has no resistance due to the D-strings actually pushing/pulling any particle matter in uniform motion through space-time.
-(2) The $F_r$ of a body in uniform motion prevents the quantized space-time of the $\psi$ from flowing through the body, therefore preventing the detection of the space-time continuum within the $F_r$ .
+The question arises as to why the quantized space-time continuum has eluded detection, and the author proposes two reasons: (1) the movement of particle matter through space-time has no resistance due to the D-strings actually pushing/pulling any particle matter in uniform motion through space-time, and (2) The local space-time reference frame of a body in uniform motion prevents the quantized space-time of the ψ from flowing through the body, therefore preventing the detection of the space-time continuum within the reference frame.

 Observation of the effects of the space-time continuum does occur, but under the nomenclature of inertia and momentum.
-It is the geometry and sequence of equilibration of space-time wave function ( $\psi$ ) surrounding the body that determines the body's inertia or momentum.
-A change in energy to the D-strings of the $\psi$ space-time wave must occur in order to alter the sequence of contraction of the D-strings, which in turn causes a change in velocity of the body.

-The author hypothesizes that of all of the D-strings that make up the universe, perhaps greater than 90%, are in the D-strings unobserved "dark" mass state.
-However, it is likely there are other types of dark mass contributing to the total amount of dark mass, including but not limited to subatomic particles, $[^{21}][^{22}]$ MACHOs, $[^{23}][^{24}]$ and WIMPs $[^{25}][^{26}]$ .
+A body in uniform motion has a reference frame consisting of local space-time in a uniform state that encapsulates the body, with the non-local space-time of the pilot wave moving around the body, thus moving the body forward.
+It is the geometry and sequence of equilibration of the space-time pilot wave function (ψ) surrounding the body that determines the body's inertia or momentum.
+A change in energy to the D-strings of the ψ space-time wave must occur in order to alter the sequence of contraction of the D-strings, which in turn causes a change in velocity of the body.
+The author hypothesizes that of all of the D-strings that make up the universe, perhaps greater than 90%, are in the expanded space-time state, and are unobservable, i.e. are in a "dark" mass state.
+However, it is likely there are other types of dark mass contributing to the total amount of dark mass, including but not limited to subatomic particles, [22][23] MACHOs, [24][25] and WIMPs [26][27].
+This model's premise of spontaneous expansion by D-strings and subsequent release of energy will be referred to as "dark energy".